Dukinfield Henry Scott

-Dr Dukinfield Henry Scott FRS HFRSE LLD (28 November 1854 – 29 January 1934) was a British botanist.
+Dukinfield Henry Scott FRS HFRSE LLD (28 November 1854 – 29 January 1934) was a British botanist and paleobotanist.
+He conducted research on plant fossils and examined the evolution of plants.
+His textbook Studies in Fossil Biology and his lectures on paleobotany at University College, London, influenced and helped grow paleobotany.

+Early life

 Scott was born in London on 28 November 1854, the fifth and youngest son of architect Sir George Gilbert Scott and his wife Caroline Oldrid.

-Scientific career
+Scott received private tuitions and was a collector of plants and was a self-taught systematic botanist.
+From the age of fourteen, he read the works of Joseph Hooker, Alexander Braun, Hugo von Mohl, Carl Wilhelm von Naegeli and Wilhelm Hofmeister.

-Scott studied Natural Sciences at Christ Church, Oxford, graduating B.A.
+When he studied Natural Sciences at Christ Church, Oxford, graduating B.A.
 1876 (M.A.
-1872), and then as a postgraduate at Würzburg University in Germany, where he studied under the famous botanist Julius von Sachs, and earned his doctorate.
+1872) he found little encouragement in botany and he studied engineering from 1876 to 1879.
+After the death of his father in 1878 he became financially independent and resumed his interests in botany.
+He studied as a postgraduate at Würzburg University in Germany, where he studied under the famous botanist Julius von Sachs, and earned his doctorate.
+He showed the development of latex vessels in tissues in his 1881 dissertation titled “The Development of the Milk Vessels in Plants”.

+Career

-In 1882, Scott was appointed Assistant to the Professor of Botany at University College London, and in 1885 as Assistant Professor in Biology (Botany) at the Royal College of Science, South Kensington.
+In 1882, Scott was appointed assistant to Daniel Oliver, the professor of botany at University College London, and in 1885 as assistant professor in biology (botany) at the Royal College of Science, South Kensington under T. H. Huxley.
 He was the first lecturer in botany at University College who allowed women to attend his classes.
 One of his most brilliant students was Harold Wager, who went on to become a Fellow of the Royal Society of London in 1904.

-In 1892, Scott was appointed the first Keeper of the Jodrell Laboratory at the Royal Botanic Gardens, Kew, a position he held for fourteen years until 1906, under the Directorship of the botanist William Turner Thiselton-Dyer, one of his early mentors.
+In 1892, Scott was appointed the first keeper of the Jodrell Laboratory at the Royal Botanic Gardens, Kew, a position he held for fourteen years until 1906, under the directorship of the botanist William Turner Thiselton-Dyer, one of his early mentors.

 Throughout his life, Scott published many books and papers on botany and palaeobotany in scientific journals.
 He worked closely with specialists in paleobotany such as William Crawford Williamson and Francis Wall Oliver.
 He supported the education of women and was the first lecturer in botany at University College who allowed women to attend his classes.